WGLab/InterVar/docs/user-guide/manual.md

 drwx------ 33 qli qli  4096 Feb 21 11:13 ..

 ```
-Now you can test whether the main program of InterVar by `python Intervar.py`
+Now you can find the main python program as `Intervar.py`, and test whether the main program of InterVar can run properly by `python Intervar.py`

 ```
 qli@sched1|:~/InterVar-master>python Intervar.py